 Most people take it for granted and mistakenly assume it will always be available to them.
-But, what happens when a storm knocks out power transformers in your location or worse yet a substation 20 miles away is knocked offline?
+But, what happens when a storm knocks out power transformers in your location?

-You find yourself sitting in the dark… your television, the computer and everything else you have become dependent upon is useless.
+You find yourself sitting in the dark.
+Your television, the computer and everything else you have become dependent upon is useless.
 Your cell phone might continue to work… but, for how long?
 Eventually you’ll need to recharge its battery.
 What about that food you have in the refrigerator?
-Will it keep until they get the power turned back on?
+Will your food keep until the power is turned back on?

 While the basics of preparing for power outages apply year round, there are special considerations in winter due to heavy snow, sleet, and freezing rain.
 You may need a safe alternative heat source.
 There are so many things that can cause a power outage: lightning, high winds, winter storms, tornadoes, hurricanes, tree limbs, earthquakes, equipment failure, faults at power stations, grid overload, an EMP, or even animals that contact the lines.
 Increasingly sophisticated cyberattacks are becoming more frequent and there is the fear terrorists can attack our nation’s power grid.

 Don’t be left in the dark.